Open Now — 24/7 Plumbing

 How to Remove Hair From a Shower Drain

-Clearing a hair-clogging drain can be straightforward with the right approach.
-There are several tried-and-true methods for removal that can save you time and money.
-Whether you prefer hands-on techniques or need the help of a few household tools, one of these strategies is likely to get your water flowing smoothly again.
+Clearing a hair-clogged drain is straightforward with the right approach.
+Several tried-and-true methods can save you time and money.
+Whether you like hands-on techniques or need basic household tools, these strategies can get your water flowing smoothly again.
 Let’s explore each method to find the best solution for your situation.

 Manual Removal

-The most direct way to address a hair blockage is by manual removal.
-After removing the drain cover or drain stopper—which may require unscrewing or gently prying up, depending on the design—inspect the drain and reach in to grab and pull out the hair.
+The most straightforward way to tackle a hair blockage is through manual removal.
+Take off the drain cover—which might need unscrewing or prying, depending on its design—then inspect the drain and pull out the hair.

 A pair of tweezers or needle-nose pliers can be beneficial if the hair from the drain is just beyond the reach of your fingers.
 This method is most effective when done regularly to prevent a small clog from becoming a big problem.